-Shooting glasses are the most commonly used eye protection for shooting firearms.
+Shooting glasses are the most commonly used eye protection for shooting firearms no matter if you're shooting class 3 firearms or regular ones.
 They're designed to protect the eyes while providing unobstructed vision for accurate shooting.

 Shooting glasses are often made with comfortable materials and design features to ensure a snug, secure fit that won't distract or irritate the wearer during use.
 Here are some different types of safety glasses: